sn31/pizza-order/README.md

 | The user can order more than 1 pizzas of the same type | Two small pepperoni & pineapple pizza | Price: $13.98
 | The user can order more than 1 pizzas of the different types | One small pepperoni pizza and one medium italian sausage & spinach pizza | Price: $14.97

+## Future Features

+* The user should be able to remove items from the cart.
+* The user should be able to edit the cart to change the item quantity.

 ## Setup/Installation Requirements

 1. Clone this repository by using Terminal command: